The Colour Theory: Designing bespoke hotel interiors

 Back to Nature

 Introducing natural elements to a space greatly impacts one's emotional attachment to it.
 Selecting a natural colour pallette, just one component of biophilic design, can enhance hotel guests' emotions, overall satisfaction, and has even been shown to affect booking intentions.
-See our project HOMETOO which was design on theme and colour theory.

 Cultural Considerations